profile-match/imp/README.md

 PS : if you want to change the port of your web application, use the following command :
 * "java -Dserver.port=9090 -jar /target/imp.war"
+Works on Windows and Linux.
+If you have any questions or issues, please feel free to report them on Jira (https://profile-match.atlassian.net/wiki/display/IM/iMatchProfile) or to contact Mathieu Jeanmougin on HiPChat.